HMRC 'disregards data protection', collecting 5m UK citizens' voice recordings

 HMRC's automated phone line told callers: "I'll need you to say exactly those words", BBW found after members of the public drew its attention to the practice.

-BBW managed to get around it by repeating 'no' three times, but this process wasn't made clear by HMRC's phone line.
+Big Brother Watch managed to get around it by repeating 'no' three times, but this process wasn't made clear by HMRC's phone line.

 HMRC has also not consulted with the Biometrics Commissioner about its storage of voiceprints.

-While people have a right to the erasure of their data under the Data Protection Act 2018, HMRC declined to answer BBW's Freedom of Information request to find out what process people could follow to have their voiceprint deleted, citing the prevention or detection of crime exemption.
+While people have a right to the erasure of their data under the Data Protection Act 2018, HMRC declined to answer the Freedom of Information request to find out what process people could follow to have their voiceprint deleted, citing the prevention or detection of crime exemption.

 "This suggests that taxpayers' voiceprints are being used in ways we do not know about," BBW said.

 However, HMRC refused to disclose which other government departments it has shared the voiceprints with, where and how they're stored, or what they're used for.